Stochastic Optimal Control with Delay in the Control I: solving the HJB equation through partial smoothing: Smoothing properties of the convolution

-Since $\nabla \psi$ is bounded (as it satisfies \myref{eq:Hlip}) then (\ref{stimaiterata-secondag}) easily follows by the definition of $\bar{\bar f}$ and from \myref{eq:betaeuler}.
+Now, from calculations similar to the ones performed in the first part we arrive at \red{ } Since $\nabla \psi$ is bounded (as it satisfies \myref{eq:Hlip}) then (\ref{stimaiterata-secondag}) easily follows by the definition of $\bar{\bar f}$ and from \myref{eq:betaeuler}.
 Second order differentiability and estimate (\ref{stimaiterata-secondagbis}), when $\sigma$ is onto, follow in the same way.